“The Longest Night”

 “We’re not alone,” Luke murmured.
 “Are we?”

-“Look for yourself,” said Weaver evenly.
+“Look for yourself,” replied Weaver, evenly.
 “They see us.
 No point pretending we don’t see them.”

-The scene it illuminated made his stomach drop.
+The scene it revealed made his stomach drop.

 A crowd of people stood outside the cave, staring in through the entrance at Weaver and himself.
 Not talking to each other.
-Not even, as far as Luke could tell, taking notice of each other.
-By their appearances, as a whole, they seemed like a ragtag crew, not individuals who would normally hang out together.
+Not even, as far as Luke could tell, aware of each other.
+By their appearances, as a whole, they were a ragtag crew, not the kind of people you’d normally see together.
 Some were well-dressed and groomed.
 Others wore t-shirts, dirty coveralls, even pajamas.
-Their ages ranged from past retirement age to as young as twelve.
+Their ages ranged from well past retirement age to as young as twelve.

 “Are they mundanes?”
 Luke whispered.